bsteinb/dyndnssh/Readme.md

 where ROOT is tinydns's data directory and DOMAIN is the DNS suffix your dynamic hostnames will have.
 The dyndnssh user should be able to use the add-host / add-host6 scripts as well as the Makefile in ROOT to edit the data tinydns uses.
 The tinydns instance should be configured as an NS for DOMAIN.

+### Getting updated hostnames into knot (via DNS Update)

+Configure [knot](https://www.knot-dns.cz) to be the authoritative DNS server for your domain and accept DNS Update requests from the host running the dyndnssh service.
+Edit the configuration variables near the top of the file `dyndnssh-knot` then put a link in place:

+  # cd ~dyndnssh
+  # ln -s dyndnssh-knot dyndnssh-bridge

 ## Updating hostnames

 On the client machine simply run

     $ ssh dyndnssh@server HOSTNAME [ADDRESS]

 to update the DNS entry for HOSTNAME to point to ADDRESS or - if ADDRESS is omitted - the address which the SSH connection was made from. ssh's arguments -4 and -6 can be used for great justice.

 ## License